 What should my Dachshund weigh?

 For a healthy, happy Dachshund, you need to keep him at the right weight throughout his life.
 Being overweight, or indeed underweight, can lead to serious health risks.
 It is good to get into the habit of checking your Dachshund's weight on a regular basis.
-The Pet Size_O-Meter is the perfect tool to help you do this.

 Your Dachshund is at an ideal weight if you can easily feel his ribs, but they are not visible.
 He should have an obvious waist behind the ribs, when viewed from above.
 There should be little abdominal fat and a slight tuck-up should be evident when he is viewed from the side.